coderme/mybb-donation-plugin/README.md

 * Fully customizable templates.
 * Enhanced JavaScript validations.
 * Customizable donation bar msgs
-* Support to Mybb v 1.4.x and Mybb v1.6.x
+* Support Mybb v 1.8

-[Installation Steps]
+###Installation Steps
 * Upload contents of folder 'root' to your forum root directory (where you have installed your forum).
-* Go to your Admin/plugins, You should see a plugin named 'Naoar Donation' with purple description, this is it :) , click 'install/activate'
+* Go to your Admin/plugins, You should see a plugin named 'Coderme Donation', this is it :) , click 'install/activate'
 * You are now able to configure module with your own options
-* Go to 'Users & Groups' tab, next choose 'Admin Permissions', decide who can manage, browse and view stats about donations(normally it should be only you) next click 'options' => 'Edit Permissons', you are seeing a last tab 'Donors' click on it, set permissions to 'Yes', now you see a new tab 'Donors', there where you can manage and browse your recieved donations.
+* Go to 'Users & Groups' tab, next choose 'Admin Permissions', decide who can manage, browse and view stats about donations(normally it should be only you) next click 'options' => 'Set Permissons', you are seeing a last tab 'Donors' click on it, set permissions to 'Yes', now you see a new tab 'Donors', there where you can manage and browse your recieved donations.

+###Upgrade Steps
+* in addition to 'Installation Steps' do the following
+* Remove the following directory (plugin will try to remove it for you, this just if autoremoving failed):
+** admin/modules/naoar_donors

-[whats new in Naoar Donation v3.0]
+###whats new in CoderMe Donation v4.0
-* Alertpay now is Payza and Moneybookers now is Skrill
-* Offline donations through Western Union and Bank/Wire transfer
-* More than 160 currencies.
-* Donation amount support real numbers ( upto to 2 decimal points like 9.95)
-* Removal of Currency select box if Admin accept only one currency ( for example Euro)
-* Customizable donation amounts select box with text and currency support
+* New brand name.
+* Support mybb 1.8
+* Libertyreserve removed. (its no longer in business).

 [Home page]